Transforming Taboo Into Trend: Sexual Wellness Startups

-Privy was founded with the goal of finding a modern solution to bladder leakage, a problem which isn’t commonly discussed, but impacts more than 33% of women.
+Privy was founded with the goal of finding a modern solution to bladder leakage, a problem that isn’t commonly discussed but impacts more than 33% of women.
 Previous solutions, such as incontinence underwear and bulky pads are uncomfortable, inconvenient, and highly wasteful.
-Privy’s alternative, Finess, is a small softpatch made from foam, which moulds to fit comfortably over the external urethral opening.
+Privy’s alternative, Finess, is a small soft patch made from foam, which moulds to fit comfortably over the external urethral opening.
 It produces 95% less landfill waste than its competitors, and, unlike other products in the market, Finess prevents leaks before they even happen.

 Finess is now stocked in over 800 Target stores in the U.S.